louisunlimited/dotfiles/README.md

 everytime a new file was added but after this everything works like a breeze.

-I have also included a custom `/stow-local-ignore` to let `stow` know what files to not symlink.
+I have also included a custom `.stow-local-ignore` to let `stow` know what files to not symlink.

 Since all the files are symlinked, any edits done here will reflect directly to everywhere, ensuring a single souce of truth.
 I find this approach a lot better than doing a bare git repo like